Greedy Causal Discovery is Geometric: Simulations

-In \cref{subfig: algo rec ges gcim} we compared the purely score-based algorithms.
-By \cref{prop: edge turn} and \cref{prop: edge addition}, greedy CIM can do all moves of GES and GIES, and more.
+In \Cref{subfig: algo rec ges gcim} we compared the purely score-based algorithms.
+By \Cref{prop: edge turn} and \Cref{prop: edge addition}, greedy CIM can do all moves of GES and GIES, and more.
 Recall that greedy CIM was implemented using edge pairs and turn pairs, performing only a depth-first search, whereas GES and GIES perform recurrent phased, breadth-first searches.
 To estimate the extent to which turn pairs and edge pairs generalize the moves of GES and GIES, we also implemented a recurrent phased breadth-first version of greedy CIM.
 That is, we first only consider edge pairs that increase the number of edges, then the ones that decrease the number of edges, then we enter the turn phase.
 We then cycle through these three phases, analogous to GIES.
 We call this algorithm \emph{recurrent phased breadth-first greedy CIM}.
-As can be seen in \cref{subfig: algo rec ges gcim}, this version of greedy CIM replicates the output of GIES.
+As can be seen in \Cref{subfig: algo rec ges gcim}, this version of greedy CIM replicates the output of GIES.
 On the other hand, GES and GIES perform better than greedy CIM.
 This suggests that recurrent phased approaches to optimizing BIC will typically yield better results.
 Moreover, the fact that recurrent phased breadth-first greedy CIM matches the best performing algorithm (GIES) suggests that characterizing more edges of $\CIM_p$ and incorporating them into the implementation of greedy CIM could yield even better performing greedy score-based causal discovery algorithms.
+The previously mentioned computational results for $\CIM_4$ suggest that there is much room for improvement in this direction as the turn pairs and edge pairs make up less than a quarter of the edges for $\CIM_4$.